home-assistant/home-assistant.io/source/_components/sensor.time_date.markdown

 ---

-The time and date platform simple displays the time in various formats, the date, or both.
+The time and date (`time_date`) platform simple displays the time in various formats, the date, or both.

 To enable this sensor in your installation, add the following to your `configuration.yaml` file: